Italdesign Giugiaro: Organization

 Italdesign-Giugiaro S.p.A. is headquartered 10 km south of Turin, Italy, in Moncalieri.
 Best known for its automobile design work, Italdesign also offers project management, styling, packaging, engineering, modeling, prototyping and testing services.

 Italdesign has 993 employees and generated over €193 million revenue in 2015.

-Under Volkswagen Group ownership, Rupert Stadler is the Chairman of the Board and Jörg Astalosch is CEO.
+Under Volkswagen Group ownership, Dirk Grosse-Loheide is the current Chairman and Antonio Casu is the CEO.